 We also had to carry all garbage out of the national park.
 It is a leave no trace hike made to keep the beautiful land of Northern Ontario in pristine condition.

 The first hour or so was all about getting comfortable with our packs.
 We hadn’t hiked on high cliffs or jagged rocks with so much weight on our backs before, so just walking over boulders was a bit of a challenge.
 Where we would normally be hopping with ease from rock to rock, we were now trying to keep our balance.

 Naturally Superior supplied some hiking poles which we were very grateful for.
 We nearly declined their offer, but after 10 minutes of walking, we were so happy we had them.
 They kept us from toppling over on a regular basis.

 The day started with a nice elevation gain and after an hour or so, we were high on a rock ledge overlooking the massive lake.

-We walked pleasantly through the thick forest, stopped regularly to take photos and enjoyed a snack while overlooking a magnificent view.
+We walked pleasantly through the thick forests, we stopped regularly to take photos, we stopped for mid-day while overlooking magnificent views.

 Want to see another Epic Hike?
 Check out our Great Ocean Lodge Walk to the 12 Apostles, Australia

 Hiking the Pukaskwa is a difficult hike indeed.
 We huffed and puffed and heaved and hoed.
 There were days where all I wanted to do was get to camp so I could lay down, and there were others where I was invigorated and excited about the challenge ahead.